 - Set limits on how much or how little a child is allowed to eat.
 This rule is very relational in our home.
 A teenager eats more than a toddler.
 A toddler is not always hungry.
-There are different circumstances that arise.
+There are different circumstances.

 - Teach children where their food comes from and how to cook themselves.

 - If a child refuses to eat a certain food, keep offering it for at least a year.
 If a child refuses to eat all together, set their plate on the counter.
-When they return and claim to be starving, offer their dinner plate and nothing else.
+When they return and claim to be starving, offer them their plate.